adaltas/node-nikita/packages/system/src/user/read.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'target':
             type: 'string'
             description: '''
             Path to the passwd definition file, use the `getent passwd` command by default which use to "/etc/passwd".
             '''
           'uid':
-          $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/properties/uid'
+            $ref: 'module://@nikitajs/core/lib/actions/fs/chown#/definitions/config/properties/uid'
             description: '''
             Retrieve the information for a specific username or uid.
             '''

 ## Handler